tomdh-git/CourseAPI/README.md

 This request is querying for courses with the crn `12384` during the `Spring 2026` term.

 ### getScheduleByCourses
+For querying for around 10 of the best possible schedules for your desired courses.

 Accepted Fields:
 * courses (Ex: `["CSE 374"]`, `["CSE 374", "CSE 381"]`) **mandatory**
 * campus (Ex: `["O"]` (for Oxford), `["H"]` (for Hamilton), `["O","H"]` (for both Oxford and Hamilton)) **mandatory**